jKm00/csgo-nade-app/CONTRIBUTING.md

 1. Every change should be related to an issue.
 If the issue doesn't exist, create one before starting to work on the implementation.
 2. Fork the repository.
-3. Create a branch based on `main` with a name following the <a href="#branch-naming">branch naming convention</a> for this repository.
+3. Create a branch based on `main` with a name following the [branch naming convention](#branch-naming) for this repository.
 4. Implement the issue in your branch.
-5. When finished, create a pull request to `main` and wait for feedback.
+5. When finished, create a pull request to `main`.
+6. Assign it with an appropriate label based on the work you have implemented.
+7. Wait for comments/approval:
    - If it is approved, you don't have to do anything more.
    - If it's not approved, review the comments and fix the problems.
 Then wait for another approval.